Does Positive Thinking Really Help?

 Are you breathing…

-If you know me, you know I am a caregiver to my eighty-four-year-old mother.
+If you know me, you know I am a caregiver to my eighty-five-year-old mother.
 She lives not far away and I’m there several times a week to help her as she becomes less and less capable on her own.

-Last week, her dog CoCo, ate my mom’s teeth.
+Recently, my mom’s Chihuahua, CoCo, ate my mom’s teeth.

 No, thankfully, the teeth weren’t still in my mother’s mouth.